 Taxes go through changes year to year, too.
 They’re not as cute as baby milestones, but tax season updates can affect how much you’ll pay and what kind of refund you might be able to expect.

-Ready to take a look at what’s changed for 2020?
-Almost a million more people are filing taxes early than in 2018.
+Ready to take a look at what else has changed for 2020?

 Here’s what to expect on this year’s tax return.

 The IRS lets taxpayers lower their tax bill by keeping a certain portion of their income free from income tax (otherwise known as taking a deduction from your income).
 If the standard deduction amount the government offers is higher than the total you could claim by itemizing eligible expenses and donations through the year, you’re better off taking that option.

 A few years ago, the standard deduction nearly doubled, from $12,700 to $24,000 for married couples filing jointly.
 Individual taxpayers saw a jump from $6,250 to $12,000.
 This year’s increase isn’t as dramatic, but every dollar counts.

 The standard deduction for 2019 taxes (that is, the taxes due in April 2020) is $12,200 for taxpayers filing an individual tax return.
 Married couples filing jointly can take a standard deduction of $24,400.

 Steven Rosh, a CPA in Kentucky, says, “For most families today, the new higher standard deduction pretty much wipes out them having to itemize their deductions.”
 After all, you will generally want to go with whichever is higher: your itemized list, or the standard deduction.
 That means many families can skip adding up deductible items like mortgage insurance or charitable donations, because the $24,400 standard deduction is higher.

 Taxpayers who are age 65 or older, or who meet IRS criteria for blindness, can claim additional deductions.